-- (d) for a document relating to a plantation licence the subject of a registered mortgage-the mortgage under the registered mortgage has given consent to the transaction to which the document relates; and - (e) for a document relating to a plantation sublicence the subject of a registered mortgage- - the mortgagee under the registered mortgage has given consent to the transaction to which the document relates; and - (ii) if the plantation licence is also the subject of a registered mortgage-the mortgagee under that registered mortgage has given consent to the transaction to which the document relates. - (2) A document that does not comply with a direction mentioned in subsection (1)(b) may be registered if the chief executive (lands) is satisfied it is reasonable to not require compliance. - (3) Subsection (1)(d) or (e) does not apply to a caveat, a cancellation of a plantation licence, a termination of a plantation licence or plantation sublicence or an enforcement warrant.
+- (ii) if the plantation licence is also the subject of a registered mortgage-the mortgagee under that registered mortgage has given consent to the transaction to which the document relates. - (2) A document that does not comply with a direction mentioned in subsection (1)(b) may be registered if the registrar of titles is satisfied it is reasonable to not require compliance. - (3) Subsection (1)(d) or (e) does not apply to a caveat, a cancellation of a plantation licence, a termination of a plantation licence or plantation sublicence or an enforcement warrant.

-61RX Power of the chief executive (lands) when fraud suspected
+61RX Power of the registrar of titles when fraud suspected

-The chief executive (lands) may refuse to accept for lodgement, or refuse to register, a document the chief executive (lands) reasonably suspects to be affected by fraud.
+The registrar of titles may refuse to accept for lodgement, or refuse to register, a document the registrar reasonably suspects to be affected by fraud.